If you have a quick question for an advisor, check this list out first. We might be able to save you some time and get you information right away.

 - What pre-professional advising is available?

-The UO ethnic student unions and the Multicultural Center work to ensure that students of color have a successful and productive experience at the UO.
-A few of the many student unions are: Asian/Pacific American Student Union, Black Law Student Association, Hawaii Club, Kultura Philipinas, Moveimiento Estudianti Chicanos de Aztlan (MEChA), Native American Student Union, and Oregon Student of Color Coalition.
-Programs provide mentorship and advocacy, and assist students in developing programs designed to enhance and foster a campus environment, which recognizes, celebrates, and values its racial diversity and personal development.
-Please visit Equity and Inclusion at the UO to learn more about resources available for minority students at the UO.
+The Multicultural Center and student unions work to ensure that students of color have a successful and productive experience at the UO.
+A few of the many student unions are: Asian Pacific American Student Union, Black Student Union, Hui 'O Hawai'i (Hawai'i Club), Kultura Pilipinas, Movimiento Estudiantil for Change and Advocacy, Native American Student Union, and Womxn of Color Coalition.
+Programs provide mentorship and advocacy and assist students in developing programs designed to enhance and foster a campus environment, which recognizes, celebrates, and values its racial diversity and personal development.
+Please visit Equity and Inclusion at the UO to learn more about resources available for students of color at the UO.

 The Center for Multicultural Academic Excellence (CMAE) is dedicated to helping students of color successfully complete their University of Oregon education.
 CMAE offers a leadership team, special events, awards for students of color, support systems, workshops, tutoring, advising, and educational opportunities.
 To learn more, please visit the CMAE website or make an appointment with an advisor by calling 541-346-3479.

 Lesbian, Gay, Bisexual, Transgender Education and Support Services (LGBTESS) and the LGBTQIA Student Organizations offer resources to LGBTQ+ students.
 LGBTESS is dedicated to providing space for all UO community members to explore their understanding of sexual/romantic orientation, gender, gender expression, and intersections of identities.
 Student organizations include Lesbian, Gay, Bisexual, Trans, Queer, Asexual, Aromantic, and Allied Alliance (LGBTQA3), Queer, Trans, and Intersex Students of Color (QTISOC), and more.